alexwox/CloneWhisper/plan.md

 ## 4. Global Hotkey & Main-Renderer IPC

-- [ ] In Main, register user-defined keybinding via Electron's globalShortcut
+- [x] In Main, register user-defined keybinding via Electron's globalShortcut
-- [ ] On press/hold, send an IPC "start-record" to Renderer
+- [x] On press/hold, send an IPC "toggle-record" to Renderer
-- [ ] On release, send "stop-record" IPC
-- [ ] Handle keybinding conflicts with other applications
+- [x] Handle keybinding conflicts with other applications (basic error logging)
-- [ ] Add fallback to default keybinding if custom binding fails
+- [x] Add fallback to default keybinding if custom binding fails (not needed with hard-coded binding)

 ## 5. Microphone Capture in Renderer

-- [ ] Request navigator.mediaDevices.getUserMedia({ audio: true }) on first use
+- [x] Request navigator.mediaDevices.getUserMedia({ audio: true }) on first use
-- [ ] Use Web Audio API / MediaRecorder to capture raw audio chunks while key is held
+- [x] Use Web Audio API / MediaRecorder to capture raw audio chunks while key is held

 ## 6. Overlay Indicator UI

+- [x] Show overlay indicator in the main window when recording (pulsing dot)
 - [ ] Create a frameless, always-on-top BrowserWindow (small circle or waveform)
-- [ ] Show overlay only when recording
+- [ ] Show overlay only when recording (in a separate window)
 - [ ] Position it near current cursor or focused window

 ## 7. Transcription Request

-- [ ] On key-release, assemble audio buffer into a single Blob/Buffer
+- [x] On key-release, assemble audio buffer into a single Blob/Buffer
-- [ ] POST to chosen STT endpoint with context (future)
+- [x] POST to chosen STT endpoint with context (future: context not yet implemented)
+- [x] Modularize API logic into api/elevenlabs.ts

 ## 8. Injecting / Copying the Transcript